The Truth About Albany Med’s Greed

 The Truth About the Staffing Crisis

-• When administrators finally met with NYSNA nurses and the staffing committee, they once again refused to share the full report and presented frontline staff only with cherry-picked sections of the report.
-Management submitted a corrective action plan based on what they claim were the DOH’s findings, but did not give frontline nurses and caregivers, who by law are supposed to collaborate on a corrective action plan, the information or opportunity to contribute.
-To this day, nurses and the public still do not know the extent of Albany Med's staffing deficiencies or their plan to fix the staffing crisis at the hospital.
+When administrators finally met with NYSNA nurses and the staffing committee, they once again refused to share the full report and presented frontline staff only with cherry-picked sections of the report.
+Management submitted corrective action plans based on what they claim were the DOH’s findings, but did not give frontline nurses and caregivers, who by law are supposed to collaborate on a corrective action plan, the information or opportunity to contribute.

 Nurse Hiring and Retention Crisis at Albany Med